swiss-territorial-data-lab/proj-roadsurf/README.md

 ## Other uses

 ### Preprocessing
-Here, the included WTMS-link is the pointing the product [SWISSIMAGE 10 cm](https://www.swisstopo.admin.ch/en/geodata/images/ortho/swissimage10.html).
-Better results are achieved when using the product [SWISSIMAGE RS](https://www.swisstopo.admin.ch/en/geodata/images/ortho/swissimage-rs.html) and processing it to a WMTS-like service like described in the documentation. <br>
+Here, the included WTMS link points the [SWISSIMAGE 10 cm](https://www.swisstopo.admin.ch/en/geodata/images/ortho/swissimage10.html) product.
+Better results are achieved when using the [SWISSIMAGE RS](https://www.swisstopo.admin.ch/en/geodata/images/ortho/swissimage-rs.html) product and processing it to a WMTS-type service as described in the documentation. <br>
-We obtained the images on a hard disk and transferred it to our S3 cloud with the script `RS_images_to_S3.py`.
+We obtained the images on a hard disk and transferred them to our S3 cloud using the script `RS_images_to_S3.py`.
-Then, with the help of the script `tif2cog.py`, the images were transformed from 16-bits TIFF to 8-bits Cloud Optimized GeoTiff files and Titiler was used to access them like tiles in a WMTS service.
+Then, using the script `tif2cog.py`, the images were transformed from 16-bit TIFF to 8-bit Cloud Optimized GeoTiff files and TiTiler was used to access them as tiles in a WMTS service.

 ```
 python scripts/preprocessing/RS_images_to_S3 config/config_preprocessing.yaml